Gregory-Eales/greg-eales.github.io/_posts/2020-08-07-grovers-algorithm.md

 $$ \require{braket} \bra{x} \ket{x} $$

-Here we have Bra-Ket notation which...
+Here we have Bra-Ket notation which is used to denote the state of a quantum system.